Skip to main content

 • An Acontext API key (default is sk-ac-your-root-api-bearer-token)

 Messages are stored within sessions.
-Create a session first, then send messages to it.
+Create a session first, then store messages to it.

 Create a session first